meteor/todos/README.md

 The [`coffeescript`](https://github.com/meteor/todos/tree/coffeescript) branch implements this (the Blaze) version of the app in CoffeeScript.

-Not that attempts will be made to keep the branches up to date but this isn't guaranteed.
+Note that attempts will be made to keep the branches up to date but this isn't guaranteed.

 ### Running the app